AAli107/Consyl-Engine/README.md

 ## Audio.cs

 Games would seem silent and filled with void without Audio.
 So, sound is essential to give players feedback.
-You’re not going to use Console.Beep() which comes with the .NET Core 3.1.
-There is another special variable like the texture variable which would load the audio file and plays it whenever the programmer likes.
+You’re not going to use `Console.Beep()` which comes with the .NET Core 3.1.
+There is an object like the texture object which would load the audio file and plays it whenever the play function is called.